The App provides a broad range of information, tools and services to help students plan and carry out their exchange.

 In this framework, the EUF developed a mobile application with the aim to accompany the user from the start of the mobility to the return to their home country.
 The Erasmus+ App was launched on June 14th 2017, during the anniversary celebration event held in Strasbourg by the European Commissioner for Education, Culture, Youth and Sport, Mr Tibor Navracsics.
 In the meantime, it has already been downloaded more than 95,000 times.

-- Status updates and notifications from relevant student services;
+- While using the App, students receive status updates and notifications from relevant student services.

 Partners: Eötvös Loránd University (ELTE), Aristotle University of Thessaloniki, Erasmus Student Network (ESN), European University Foundation.